weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

 (**xxxUPNxxx.xxxCustomDomainxxx.xxx**) that you added and configured in the prior tasks.
 You will run a series of PowerShell commands in the Exchange Management Shell, and you will update additional settings in the on-premises Exchange Admin Center.
+In the prior task, you ran the PowerShell commands in Windows PowerShell on LON-DC1.
+In this task, you will run Exchange-specific PowerShell commands on LON-EX1; therefore, you will use the Exchange Management Shell rather than Windows PowerShell.

-To save you from having to manually type in the commands (which are quite lengthy) into PowerShell, you will copy the commands from these instructions and then paste them into Notepad, just as you did in the prior task.
-You will then use the "Replace" functionality in Notepad to find and replace the custom domain name placeholder in the commands with the actual domain name, and then you will copy and paste each command from Notepad into PowerShell.
+To save you from having to manually type in the commands (which are quite lengthy) into the Exchange Management Shell, you will copy the commands from these instructions and then paste them into Notepad, just as you did in the prior task.
+You will then use the "Replace" functionality in Notepad to find and replace the custom domain name placeholder in the commands with the actual domain name, and then you will copy and paste each command from Notepad into the Exchange Management Shell.

 1. Switch to **LON-EX1** and, if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.
 If you had to log in and the **Server